Skip to contents

 ctx$feature(id, feature_id) current indicator value for one instrument by engine feature ID

-ctx$features(id, feature_map) mapped indicator values for one instrument by alias
+ctx$features(id, feature_map) mapped indicator values for one instrument by alias, using the supplied feature map

 ctx$position(id) current simulated position